NOTICE: All HCPL locations are closed on Monday, January 26.

 Don’ts:

-Keep your thermostat around the high 60s or low 70s depending on how well your home is insulated, while you are awake and lower in the evening.
+Keep your thermostat around the high 60s or low 70s while you are awake, and lower in the evening, depending on how well your home is insulated. -

-• Go out on the roads, if you can avoid it.
+Don't go out on the roads if you can avoid it.

-Carbon monoxide poisoning is very likely if you are using ovens or grills and generators indoors, or in garages, and near windows, these spaces may not offer enough airflow to operate these appliances and fumes will build up.
+Carbon monoxide poisoning is very likely if you use generators or charcoal grills indoors, including garages.
+These spaces do not offer enough airflow to operate these appliances, and fumes will build up. -

 If conditions worsen… These websites can help.